wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/4-design-implement-qos.md

 You should configure Windows and your network equipment to mark packets in line with the defined client port ranges.
 Configuring these settings in Teams does not actually mark the packets.
 Just setting these settings will not mean your packets are marked or optimized.
 DSCP tagging on the network is typically done via Source Ports and UDP traffic routing to Teams Transport Relay with destination port of 3478.

 > [!TIP]
-> TIP: If your company requires tagging on destination ports, please contact support to enable communication to the Transport Relay with UDP ports 3479 (Audio), 3480 (Video), and 3481 (Sharing).
+> If your company requires tagging on destination ports, please contact support to enable communication to the Transport Relay with UDP ports 3479 (Audio), 3480 (Video), and 3481 (Sharing).

 If you do not configure, your network and clients to mark the traffic and only rely on Windows client marking using group policy, only a subset of your traffic will be marked and prioritized.